-Robert Culp plays Bracken, whose life seems perfect until his wife Ellen and their children are kidnapped by terrorists one day.
-After failed attempts to capture them back by the police, Ellen's ex husband enters the fray and plans his own rescue attempt.
-James Coburn plays McCabe, Ellen's ex-husband who hires a crew of professional hang gliders to help him rescue her and the kids from the terrorist's mountain top lair.
+Robert Culp plays Bracken, a rich industrialist whose life seems perfect until his wife, Ellen, and their children are kidnapped by terrorists.
+After failed attempts by the police to capture the terrorists, Ellen's ex husband enters the fray and plans his own rescue attempt.
+James Coburn plays McCabe, Ellen's ex-husband who hires a crew of professional hang gliders to help him rescue her and the kids from the terrorists' mountain top lair.
 Written by

 Patrick Knightly <firstname.lastname@example.org>

-This movie's Hungarian 'Égi lovasok' title translates literally into English as 'Heavenly Riders'.
+This movie's Spanish 'El asalto de los hombres pájaro' title translates literally into English as 'The Assault of the Birdmen'.
 See more »